HamidByte/Kasoti/README.md

 # Kasoti Game

 Kasoti is a guessing game powered by AI, built with Vue.js.
-Players ask Yes or No questions to narrow down possibilities and guess a predefined word/name.
-An intelligent system enhances the gameplay by providing precise answers.
+Players can switch between two modes: in AI Mode, players ask Yes or No questions, and the AI provides answers to narrow down possibilities and guess a predefined name.
+In Player Mode, the roles reverse, and the AI asks players questions to guess the name.
+An intelligent system enhances the gameplay by providing precise answers or generating questions.
 Test your knowledge and see if you can outsmart the game!

 ## Setup